sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

   %7 = add nsw i32 %.0, 2              ;; <- Perforated rate here
   br label %2
 ```

-After the driver perforates the desired loop, it executes that modified executable on the representative input.
+After the driver perforates the desired loop, it executes that modified executable on the representative input, this time multiple times, as these could be non-deterministic even if the original program was not.[^1]

 The driver checks the return code of the execution and treats crashing programs as unacceptable.
 It also measures the execution of each program in wall-clock time.
 The output is saved to disk then compared with the standard, non-perforated output.